lorenzo-rovigatti/comp_bio_notes/folding.md

 I want to briefly describe what NUPACK does, and why it is one of the most used software by the DNA/RNA nanotechnology community.
 At its core, NUPACK integrates statistical thermodynamics and advanced algorithms to model the folding, hybridization, and thermodynamic stability of nucleic acids.
 The main appeal of NUPACK compared to other packages lies in its ability to model multi-strand nucleic acid systems.
 In contrast to simpler single-strand predictions, many DNA nanotechnology applications involve multiple strands interacting to form complex assemblies.
 NUPACK handles these multi-stranded configurations by extending the core ideas found in the classical algorithms we studied, generalizing them to more complicated systems where the combinatorial possibilities of base-pairing grow exponentially not only with the number of nucleotides, but also with the number of strands.

 In practical terms, NUPACK enables researchers to predict the secondary structures that DNA or RNA strands will adopt under given conditions.
 NUPACK's algorithms minimize free energy to predict the most stable structure, but also consider an ensemble of possible structures, going beyond the minimum free energy configuration.
-Indeed, is uses McCaskill-like algorithms to compute the partition function, providing information about the entire landscape of possible configurations.
+Indeed, it uses McCaskill-like algorithms to compute the partition function, providing information about the entire landscape of possible configurations.
 Going beyond folding, NUPACK can also design sequences for specific structures: In nanotechnology, designing DNA or RNA that reliably folds into a desired structure is essential for creating functional nanodevices or molecular machines.
 NUPACK optimizes nucleotide sequences to favor specific target structures while minimizing the formation of undesired alternatives, often through iterative sequence design techniques rooted in statistical optimization.

 :::{seealso} Python implementation
 Head over [here](./notebooks/NUPACK.ipynb) for some examples on how to use the NUPACK library.